 The other valleys lead to equally stunning trails. the Carè Alto, at 3,463 meters (11,362ft), dominates over the S. Valentino and Borzago valleys, with the massive Mount Adamello in the background.
 On the Presanella side, Val Nambrone stretches narrow and wild towards the marvelous Cornisello lakes.

 Other exceptional vistas make the Adamello and Presanella a stunning mountain group.
 At a height of 3,558m (11,673ft), Cima Presanella is Trentino’s highest peak.
 The glacier of the Adamello group is the most vast of Italy’s glaciers.
-It was the highest front during World War I and the theatre for the Great White War of Adamellina, and was visited on several occasions by Pope John Paul II, including the famous meeting with the Italian President at that time, Sandro Pertini, in 1984.
+It was the highest front during World War I and the theatre for the Great White War of Adamellina, and was visited on several occasions by Pope John Paul II, the first time in 1984, when he skied with the President of the Republic Sandro Pertini, and the second time in 1988.